JRaunak/clui/README.md

 npm run dev
 ```

 `npm run dev` launches Clui with hot reload.
-On first run, make sure the `claude` CLI is authenticated in your terminal — Clui inherits that auth.
+On first run, make sure the `claude` CLI is authenticated in your terminal; Clui inherits that auth.

 > [!NOTE]
 > npm 11 blocks post-install scripts by default, and Electron and esbuild download their binaries in one.
 The repo commits an allowlist (`allowScripts` in `package.json`) covering both, so `npm install` works as-is.
 You will see a warning about `fsevents`, which is a macOS file-watcher optional dependency and safe to leave unapproved.